aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2021/aspose-html-for-net-21-8-release-notes/_index.md

 {{% /alert %}}

 As per regular monthly update process of all APIs being offered by Aspose, we are honored to announce the August release of Aspose.HTML for .NET.

-In this release we have made many improvements to our web page saver, here are some of them:
+In this release we have made many improvements to our MHTML processing algorithm, here are some of them:

+* Introduced the ability to change properties of the output PDF documents.
-* Increased the accuracy of absolutely positioned elements rendering.
+* Increased the accuracy of font relative size calculation algorithm.
-* Introduced the new resource handling option, which allows to ignore certain resources.
+* Updated the MHTML parsing algorithm , now it can handle deeply nested resources.
-* Improved the saved resource naming algorithm.
+* Improved the MHTML resource encoding detection algorithm.
-* Increased the performance of web page saver.
+* Updated the CSS cascading algorithm according to the latest documentation.
-* Improved the rendering of deeply nested HTML elements.
+* Improved rendering of the nested IFrame documents.

 ## **Improvements and Changes**